 A CV is a job application document that shows employers why you deserve an interview.
 A good CV clearly highlights your educational and professional background, including your:

-- key professional skills
+- key skills

 - work experience